Orange spotted filefish: Biology

 Orange spotted filefish are specialists that primarily eat Acropora coral.
 Among the different species of Acropora, A. millepora is the preferred coral, followed by A. hyacinthus.
 Even if other species of corals are present and more abundant, O. longirostris will still choose to eat their preferred species of coral.
 Research on feeding preference affecting reproduction suggests that pairs that feed on the preferred corals spawn more often, while those that feed on non-preferred corals show reductions in body weight and gonad conditions.
 They prefer to feed on larger polyps and corals with less skeletal protection.
 They will occasionally feed on corals such as Porites and Heliopora, which have smaller corallites than the Acropora, and some types of algae.
 They forage throughout the day, although less in the evenings.
 Their foraging movements consist of a quick lunge toward a coral followed by a quick rebound away from the coral.

 Research has highlighted that, based on their feeding selectivity patterns, they make active feeding choices to increase foraging efficiency.
 For example, in an experiment done, when food accessibility is normal, O. longirostris selected individual polyps that are centralized in a branch, independent of the level or depth they are.
 However, when food accessibility was manipulated, they consistently foraged on the corallites that were on the shallow branches.

-The Oxymonacanthus longirostris is a species of fish that experiences monogamy.
+O. longirostris is monogamous.
 The female and male pairs stay together while they mate and reproduce repeatedly.
 Those that do not form pairs are often found in groups of three, although there can be groups of up to five O. longirostris.
-The reproduction of the orange spotted filefish starts with a very long pre-spawning ritual that involves many thrusts on tufts of algae.
+Reproduction begins with a very long pre-spawning ritual that involves many thrusts on tufts of algae.
 The female moves from tuft to tuft, thrusting a few times while the male follows her.
 The male will also thrust, but less so than the female.
 After some time going in between tufts, the female will focus on one tuft and thrust repeatedly.
 The male will also thrust and then nuzzle the female with its snout.
 They both then drop into the algae, where they spawn, and the female finally finishes ovipositing.
 This process can take as long as an hour, sometimes more.
 Females can lay over 300 eggs.

 Intraspecific aggression is known to be common among the filefishes.
 Some of the aggressive behaviors they exhibit include displaying their fins spread out, flutter diving, charging towards an opponent, and ramming into an opponent.
 This behavior is most likely to occur while pairs are attempting to spawn.
 Usually, males will fight with males and females will fight with females.

-An interesting behavior these fish exhibit is sleeping.
-They can be found descended into coral in a head-down position during the night hours.
+When sleeping, they can be found descended into coral in a head-down position during the night hours.